-The RAT single track palette grows more diverse every day.
-As of June 7, 2014, we have about 9.3 miles of narrow-gauge from Weaver Park inside town limits to the new construction across Highway 550.
-AmeriCorps has created almost 4 miles of that in the past 3.5 weeks.
-You can now get in 20 miles and 2300 vertical feet with a ride from town, through Weaver Park and River Sage, up to Dutch Charlie on State Park land, cross 550 and up to four-corners, then multiple descents and climbs of the south face trail system.
+As of September 1, 2015, we have over 12 miles of narrow-gauge from Weaver Park inside town limits to the new construction across Highway 550.
+Paid trail crews and volunteers alike will continue building the system throughout 2015.
+You can now get in over 20 miles and 2300 vertical feet with a ride from town, through Weaver Park and River Sage, up to Dutch Charlie on State Park land, cross 550 and up to four-corners, then multiple descents and climbs of the south face trail system.
 That will cover almost all our single track, include no re-tread, and involve only about 30 seconds of actual road riding.
 The rest is trail, from the concrete river walk, through the groomed Park trails, some two-track jeep trail and all that sweet, sustainable single-track.
 It just keeps getting better.

 Stay tuned for more news, please join us on one or all of our volunteer days, and by all means get out and have some fun on our new trails right now!!!